 Evaluating Prompts

+Evaluating prompts become high essential when we are moving to the production.
 Prompt evaluation ensures your instructions consistently produce high-quality outputs.
 This can be done offline, online, or hybrid:

 Eval Type | How It Works | What to Measure | PM Perspective |